 Community Reinvestment in Action:

 WorkForce Central was excited to invest in Bite Me!
 Inc. with a new industrial oven that will allow them to significantly increase production of those cookies we all love.
 This directly supports their mission to continue hiring and advancing careers into quality jobs for Pierce County residents.
-Huge thanks to the Washington State Department of Commerce for your vision in connecting workforce development and support for local small businesses owned by Black, Latine, and Indigenous community members.
+Huge thanks to the Washington State Department of Commerce for your vision in connecting workforce development and support for local small businesses owned by Black, Latine, and Tribal community members.

 Close Search Window